kmlawson/rethinking-the-world-in-east-asia-mo3354/03assignments.md

 **In-Person Presentation**

-We will have a limited number of slots during the semester for in-person presentations, first come, first serve via sign-up list on week 1.
+We will have a limited number of slots during the semester for in-person presentations, first come, first serve via sign-up list on Week 0-1.
 You are expected to produce a supplementary handout (single side of a single page) and answer one or two questions directed at you after your presentation.
-A strong first class live dissertation will not be read from an exact transcript, nor will it reproduce exactly content from any handout bullet points: it will be well-practiced.
+A strong first class live dissertation will *not be read from an exact transcript*, nor will it reproduce exactly content from any handout bullet points: it will be well-practiced, clearly articulated, show good eye contact with other students (not the tutor), and is never rushed.

 - Use the handout to indicate the overall structure of your presentation and key points you will make.
 You may include some basic names, events, or places of importance, or any key quotes.
 - The handout should be shared via the Team by the beginning of class to the appropriate folder and be named strictly as follows: the week number, your first name, and a title of the text your presentation is about.
 For example: "W5 - Sarah - The Book Title"